valarnet/valarnet-blog/posts/bgp-router-id-and-best-path-selection.md

 ```
 The "clear ip bgp *" command not only resets the peering but also forces BGP to reinstantiate and pickup a new router ID.
 A reboot of the router would also have a similar effect as well.

 The entire topology is now configured using basic peerings and with default values.
-Loopback0 of R4 is created last and advertised into BGP using a network stateement.
+Loopback0 of R4 is created last and advertised into BGP using a network statement.

 Randomness with which interfaces are configured and BGP process instantiated determines what router ID each router takes for BGP.

-The output below shows that the highest router ID on R4 when the BGP process was instantiated is 10.34.34.4.
-It is selected as the bGP router ID.
+The output below shows that the highest address on R4 when the BGP process was instantiated is 10.34.34.4.
+It is selected as R4's BGP router ID.
 ```
 R4#sh ip bgp summa
 BGP router identifier 10.34.34.4, local AS number 400